 Notes from a Home Critic: Travels in Design - Anything Goes

-Each city has its own character and it’s own identity, shaped by so many things.
+Each city has its own character and its own identity, shaped by so many things.
 Although I only test homes in London, I am constantly amazed by the huge variety of great design I encounter.
 Stepping through the front door of yet another white stucco fronted townhouse is never a repetitive experience.
 Sometimes, it leaves me feeling a bit like I’m Marco Polo in Italo Calvino’s Invisible Cities - travelling the world without leaving my home city.
-So let me tell you a few stories from my journeys in design through some of London’s best homes….
+So let me tell you a few stories from my journeys in design through some of London’s best homes…

 Homes & History - Conversations through time

-And there was a rare special home I visited - like a beautifully preserved museum of design.
+And there was a rare and special home I visited - like a beautifully preserved museum of design.
 The owner was a prolific interior designer, and this was her home.
 Designed 25 years ago, it remains in immaculate condition and is a celebration of a life’s work and a moment in time.
 There are collections - of books, shells and Chinese cork dioramas.
 Walking around, you are both absorbing the inspirations for her work whilst experiencing the outcome of her creations at the same time.
-And the host is a current designer, her subtle touches added to keep the conversation going, to keep it living.
+And the current host is a designer too, her subtle touches added to keep the conversation going, to keep it living.
 It’s a step away from the ordinary, a more subtle delight to experience.

-Homes & The Sky - Light takes centre stage
+Homes & the Sky - Light takes centre stage

 It seems obvious to say that a desire for light has been the driving inspiration for a renovation.
 But I’m always fascinated by how unique and specific to each home that interpretation is.
 There’s a lot of white walls in these homes.
 Colour, objects and furniture take on a supporting role to that one single feature of light.
-In these homes, the overwhelming feeling is of light and space made almost tangible.
+In these homes, the overwhelming feeling is one of light and space made almost tangible.

 Raising ceiling heights, turning walls to glass or knocking them down altogether - every choice made is about letting light into the space.
 I’ve visited a penthouse that feels like you’re perched on a cloud in the sky.
-And a home with uninterrupted lines of site running from the front door, through the ground floor and out to the garden, so you feel the rare sense of a melting horizon line in the city.
-And with raised ceilings, enclosed spaces feel breath-taking in their scale, almost verging on the sense of being in a large public building rather than just a house.
+And a home with uninterrupted lines of sight running from the front door, through the ground floor and out to the garden, so you feel the rare sense of a melting horizon line in the city.
+And with raised ceilings, enclosed spaces feel breathtaking in their scale, almost verging on the sense of being in a large public building rather than just a house.
 But there really isn’t anything ‘just’ about these homes.

 Homes & Youth - The colour of play

 Chromophobia seems to be a very real thing when it comes to design.
 Many homes stick to a neutral palette, with an occasional or tentative touch of colour.
 But then there are homes that are masters of colour.
 They understand the energy each colour can bring and how they can converse with each other.
-More than that though, they are confidently expressing all this and engaging you in their playful conversations.
+More than that, though, they are confidently expressing all of this and engaging you in their playful conversations simultaneously.
 There’s a sense of unashamedly youthful abandon vibrating through these homes.
 More often than not the kids’ bedrooms are wonders of design and playful imagination too - indoor tents and swings, blackboard painted walls with scribbles galore, dolls house bunkbeds (and a door in the skirting board for Mr Mouse too).

 Homes & Contemplation - One step from nature

-There are homes that are architectural, that feel like sculpted space.
+There are homes that are architectural, that feel like sculpted spaces.
 In London, I see very few newly built architectural wonders.
 So it’s mostly homes in older buildings that have been stripped back to their bare bones.
 Consideration is given to every wall, tap and ceramic mug.
-Each is placed with purpose, for a specific reason, and in considered relation to everything else.
+Each object is placed with purpose, for a specific reason, and in considered relation to everything else.
 These homes have an idea of a way of living embedded into their walls.
 The materials tell the story - there are no excess frills here - and they are crafted with the trace of their route from nature to home still lingering.
 Like furniture and worktops from the wood of a single, locally felled tree.
 And any colour added, like the copper or rust of a velvet sofa, feels like it’s grown out of natural materials, uninterrupted.
 These homes exude a quiet sense of calm and order, and a sense of contemplation akin to being in nature.